 Everyone had been moving, driving, hauling boxes, etc. all day, and we were all tired and just needed some comfort food before we went to bed.

 Some of us may or may not have eaten 3 servings of the rice and meat before crawling into bed.
+As a matter of fact, this recipe has even become a favorite of my readers.

 I served this with a side of kale, and we had Vietnamese Yogurt for dessert.
 The whole thing took 20 minutes from start to finish.
 It doesn’t get easier than this.